camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks.md

 Repeat these steps for all user tasks in the process.
 Then, deploy the process to your development cluster and test it by running the process and ensuring your custom task applications work.

-## Use the new Camunda 8 API
+## Use the Camunda 8 API

 :::note
 The Tasklist REST API is not deprecated, and you still need it for queries on both task types.
 :::

-Operations on Zeebe user tasks which modify the task state have to be performed using the new [Camunda 8 REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).
-However, queries and adjacent operations still require the [Tasklist REST API](/apis-tools/tasklist-api-rest/tasklist-api-rest-overview.md).
 The following table provides a breakdown of which operations are supported in which API, and for which user tasks.

 <table style={{ textAlign: "center" }}>
     <tr>